 I wandered the flats and shorelines with our loyal and somewhat insane Jack Russel terrier by my side.
-A rugged old walkie-talkie on a strap hung around my neck, from which my mom’s disembodied voice periodically called out for updates.
+A rugged old walkie-talkie hung on a strap around my neck, from which my mom’s disembodied voice periodically called out for updates.
 I circled islands and, finding myself without new ground to cover, took the little dingy to other islands.

 I liked to plunge into the deep, oppressive heat within the Australian pines in search of the curly-tailed lizards that live there.
-Hot, sweaty, and pursued by a cloud of horseflies, I would run back to the ocean, throwing my walkie-talkie and hat on the beach as I plunged into the waves.
+Hot, sweaty, and pursued by a cloud of horseflies, I would run back to the ocean, throwing my walkie-talkie and hat on the beach as I leaped into the waves.

 I crouched for long periods by the tidepools, which seemed empty at first but came alive when I was still like the herons and egrets.
-Damselfish were flecks of brilliant color defending their pebbles and shells among the anemones waving their ghostly arms.
+Damselfish were flecks of brilliant color defending their pebbles and shells among the anemones waving ghostly arms.